swch/strivve-docs/src/pages/resources/cryptography/index.md

 #### Verfication

-To verify a response perform the same process as signing to dervie the signature, base64 encode the 256 hit result and compare it with the value in Headers.Signature.
+To verify a response perform the same process as signing to dervie the signature, base64 encode the 256 bit result and compare it with the value in Headers.Signature.

 ##### SDK Verfication Support